 4. Under nourishment

 By under nourishment, we mean the babies may not be getting enough N, P, K & other micro-nutrients.
 This may lead to a weak overall nutrient transportation & usage.
-It may be a reason why the caudex has been soft.
+It can be a reason why the caudex has been softened.
 The plant may be too weak to have energy to function.

 5. Root fungal disease